Bon vs Bien in French: Simple Guide with Uses, Phrases and Examples

 Does French seriously need two words for “good?”

-We’ll explain the big difference between bon and bien—you’ll see that they’re actually quite different from each other.
+In this grammar guide, we’ll explain the big differences between bon and bien—you’ll see that they’re actually quite different from each other.

 Then we’ll walk through specific cases where you always use one or the other, to further cut down on any guesswork.

 - When to Use Bon in French

 - Where to Practice Bon vs. Bien Online

 The basics of bon and bien are pretty easy for English speakers, considering we have a very similar pair of words: “good” and “well.”

 Typically, bon and “good” are used as adjectives: